Economy of Northern Ireland: Manufacturing

 Machinery and equipment manufacturing, food processing, textile and electronics manufacturing are the leading industries.
 Other industries such as papermaking, furniture manufacturing, aerospace and shipbuilding are also important, concentrated mostly in the eastern parts of Northern Ireland.

 Northern Ireland experienced a period of steep manufacturing growth between 1998 and 2001.

 Engineering is the largest manufacturing sub-sector in Northern Ireland, particularly in the fields of aerospace and heavy machinery.
 Major employers are Moy Park, Spirit AeroSystems, Caterpillar and Seagate.

 Harland and Wolff, which in the early 20th century was the world's biggest shipbuilder, suffered from intense international competition during the 1970s and 1980s and declined rapidly.
 During the 1990s the company diversified into civil engineering and industrial fabrication, manufacturing bridges and oil platforms.
 The vast works on Queen's Island were downsized, with much of the land (including the slipway where RMS Titanic was built) sold off for redevelopment in the 2000s as the Titanic Quarter.
-H&W has not built a ship since 2003, but has seen workload increase through shipbreaking, ship repair and maintenance and conversion work.
-The company has also been active in the design and construction of offshore power generation equipment- both wind turbines and wave-action turbines.
+In April 2023, the Belfast shipyard completed its first new vessel in over twenty years, a barge for the waste management company Cory.
+The company was also awarded a £1.6 billion contract to deliver three naval support ships for the Royal Fleet Auxiliary as part of the Team Resolute consortium.
+However, in September 2024, Harland & Wolff Group Holdings PLC entered administration after the company failed to secure long-term financing. between 50 and 60 immediate redundancies were announced, while staff at the four operational shipyards were not affected.
+In January 2025, Spanish state-owned shipbuilder Navantia UK completed the acquisition of Harland & Wolff's facilities in Belfast, Appledore, Methil and Arnish, protecting more than 1,000 jobs across the four sites.